usertomlin/EnglishTextCompressor/README.md

 #### Usage scenarios

-Can be used to compress a few columns of short English natural language texts not for searching in a large database table.
-Not recommended for compressing large text files.
+For example, can be used to compress a few columns of short English natural language texts not for searching in a large database table.
+Not recommended for compressing large (>10M) text files.